 1. Prioritize strategic cash management.

 What you do with your organization’s funds matters.
 This doesn’t just mean what projects you allocate donations to—where you store your funds, how you track them, and how you manage your operating reserves are also important.
-To put your nonprofit in the best position to weather economic uncertainty, you need to manage all of your cash and assets strategically.
+To put your nonprofit in the best position when navigating economic uncertainty, you need to manage all of your cash and assets strategically.

 According to Infinite Giving’s nonprofit cash management guide, strategic cash management involves a variety of essential activities, including: